What Ancient Star Map Was Found: The Lost Hipparchus Catalog

 ## Cambridge Student Finds 2,150-Year-Old Star Map

-**Jamie Klair**, a Cambridge undergraduate, spotted astronomical text in the **Codex Climaci Rescriptus** during **2012 imaging**. **Multispectral technology** revealed coordinates from **129 BC**: the lost **Hipparchus star catalog**.
+**Jamie Klair**, a Cambridge undergraduate, spotted astronomical text in the **Codex Climaci Rescriptus** during routine manuscript imaging in 2012.
+Advanced multispectral technology revealed hidden coordinates from **129 BC**, exposing the lost **Hipparchus star catalog** that scholars had searched for centuries.

 This discovery predates [modern quantum computing breakthroughs](/technology/quantum-computing-2025-commercial-breakthrough) by millennia, yet demonstrates mathematical precision that rivals today's computational astronomy.